ungcode/xcore/README.md

-setting foundation for core api for ecommerce related applications
+setting foundation for core api for ecommerce related applications...